What is the hypothalamus?

 What Happens If the Hypothalamus Is Damaged?Hypothalamus is the head of all endocrine glands.
 It coordinates the functions of all endocrine glands in the body.
 The endocrine glands secrete their hormones (chemical messengers) directly into the blood.
 The hypothalamus controls a variety of body functions and hormones.

-What Happens If the TSH Level Is High?An elevation in the thyroid-stimulating hormone (TSH) level indicates that the thyroid gland is not functioning properly.
+What Happens If TSH Levels Are High or Low?An elevation or drop in the thyroid-stimulating hormone (TSH) level indicates that the thyroid gland is not functioning properly.
 The TSH hormone controls the level of T3 and T4 hormones in the body, which in turn carry out various cell functions.